HowardChen123/FinanceGPT/Project Proposal.md

 ### Deliverables

 1. **Large Language Model**: Develop a state-of-the-art language model capable of sentiment analysis for news articles and tweets related to the stock markets.
-The chosen algorithm is Alpaca Lora, which is a LLM designed to be lightweight and efficient, making it suitable for running on local laptops without requiring substantial computational resources.
-Alpaca Lora will be fine-tuned and optimized for exceptional accuracy, speed, and scalability, ensuring reliable sentiment analysis results.
+The chosen algorithm is LLaMA 7B, and it will be fine-tuned for sentimental analysis with low-rank adaption, greatly reducing the number of trainable parameters for the task.
+The model will be fine-tuned and optimized for exceptional accuracy, speed, and scalability, ensuring reliable sentiment analysis results.

 2. **API and User Interface**: Build a user-friendly API and web-based interface that allows users to input text (news articles or tweets) and receive sentiment analysis results in real-time.
 The interface should provide visualizations and summary statistics to facilitate easy interpretation of the sentiment analysis.